 So, an essential piece of advice for managing the social compatibility of a 1-year-old German Shepherd is to have him indirectly meet people in contexts where you are genuinely and visibly relaxed.

-German Shepherds are very intuitive, especially when it comes to their owners’ emotions.
+German Shepherds are very intuitive, especially regarding their owners’ emotions.
 Your mood is the easiest path to managing your GSD’s mood.
-If you master your mood, you can socialize a German Shepherd well into adulthood.
+If you master your mood, you can socialize your German Shepherd well into adulthood.

 Instead, you can take him on walks on relatively desolate routes.
 You should also ensure that your German Shepherd doesn’t have contact with other dogs until he has learned to behave properly around people.